Mean-field limit of a hybrid system for multi-lane multi-class traffic: Notations, Definitions and Preliminaries

 The Follow-the-Leader (FtL) model, which was introduced in \cite{reuschel1950vehicle1, reuschel1950vehicle}, assumes that the acceleration of a vehicle is directly proportional to difference between the velocity of the vehicle in front and its own velocity, and is inversely proportional to their distance.
-Let $(x_i, v_i)$ be the vector of position-velocity, with $v_i \geq 0$ and $h_i = x_{i_L} - x_i$ be the headway of the $i$-th vehicle.
+Let $h_i = x_{i_L} - x_i$ be the headway of the $i$-th vehicle.
 The main dynamics described by the FtL model is given by

 where $\beta_i$ is a positive parameter with appropriate dimension.
-If vehicle $i$ is the first vehicle, then the dynamics of vehicle $i$ is given by $\dot{x}_i = v_{\max}$, where $v_{\max}$ is a given maximum velocity, perhaps the speed limit.
+If vehicle $i$ is the last vehicle, then the dynamics of vehicle $i$ is given by $\dot{x}_i = v_{\max}$, where $v_{\max}$ is a given maximum velocity, perhaps the speed limit.
 By system \eqref{FtL_eqns}, one can see also a drawback of the FtL model: as long as the relative velocity $\Delta v_i = v_{i_L}-v_i$ is zero, the acceleration is zero.
 That is to say, even at high speeds, an extremely small headway is allowed.

 The Bando model, proposed by Bando et al. in \cite{bando1994structure}, fixed the aforementioned problems by associating each vehicle an optimal velocity function $V$ which describes the desired velocity for the headway.
 A driver controls the acceleration or deceleration based on the difference between his/her own velocity and the optimal velocity.
-The optimal velocity is typically an increasing function of the headway, namely it tends to zero for a small headway and to the maximum value $v_{\max}$ for a large headway.
+The optimal velocity is typically an increasing function of the headway, namely it tends to zero for small headways and to the maximum value $v_{\max}$ for large headways.
 The governing equation of the Bando model is as follows:

 where $\alpha_i$ is a positive parameter denoting the speed of response.
 The equilibrium point for this model is obtained when all vehicles travel at constant speed and have the same headway, see \cite{konishi2000decentralized}.